 What’s the Difference Between Urgent Care and the ER?

 Illnesses and injuries don’t always happen during normal business hours.
 Sometimes, you need immediate care, and waiting to schedule an appointment isn’t an option.
-But when should you go to an urgent care or express clinic and when should you go to an emergency room (ER)?
+But when should you go to an urgent care, and when should you go to an emergency room (ER)?
 It’s important to know the differences between the two options.

-Like a doctor’s office, urgent care or express clinics have regular hours, but an urgent care or express clinic is usually open later in the day and include weekend hours.
+Like a doctor’s office, urgent care has regular hours, but it’s usually open later in the day and include weekend hours.
 ERs are open 24 hours a day, seven days a week.

 River’s Edge Hospital’s Emergency Department is a Level IV Trauma Center that is open around the clock to provide care for serious or life-threatening injuries.
-River’s Edge Hospital’s Urgent Care Department and River’s Edge Express Clinic are available for walk-in care for minor illnesses and injuries.
+River’s Edge Hospital’s Urgent Care Department is available for walk-in care for minor illnesses and injuries.